-To begin, a demand letter to the party holding fault (or their insurance company or lawyer) will need to be properly prepared and composed.
+To begin, a personal injury demand letter to the party holding fault (or their insurance company or lawyer) will need to be properly prepared and composed.
 What’s in the content of the demand letter could significantly affect the compensation you’ll receive for your injuries.
-So, it’s critical that it is carefully worded and contains the information required so your claim is taken seriously.
+So, you must word your demand letter carefully, including formal content, so that the negligent party takes it seriously.

 - The specific circumstances of the accident—when, how and where it happened.

 - An explicit description of your injuries.